 Our team of experts will work with you and your child to customize a treatment plan to address your child’s myopia.
 By working together, you can rest assured that we are doing whatever we can to safely reduce the deterioration of your child’s myopia.

-Currently there are three research proven methods to slow myopia progression.
+Currently there are three research proven methods that are implemented as myopia management programs in our practice.
 These include:

 Corneal Reshaping Therapy (CRT)